Computer Network | Quality of Service and Multimedia

 - Stateless Solutions –

-Routers maintain no fine grained state about traffic, one positive factor of it is that it is scalable and robust.
-But it has weak services as there is no guarantee about kind of delay or performance in a particular application which we have to encounter.
+Routers maintain no fine-grained state about traffic, one positive factor of it is that it is scalable and robust.
+But it has weak services as there is no guarantee about the kind of delay or performance in a particular application which we have to encounter.

 - Stateful Solutions –

-Routers maintain per flow state as flow is very important in providing the Quality-of-Service i.e. providing powerful services such as guaranteed services and high resource utilization, provides protection and is much less scalable and robust.
+Routers maintain a per-flow state as flow is very important in providing the Quality-of-Service i.e. providing powerful services such as guaranteed services and high resource utilization, providing protection, and is much less scalable and robust.

 Integrated Services(IntServ) –

 - An architecture for providing QoS guarantees in IP networks for individual application sessions.

 - Relies on resource reservation, and routers need to maintain state information of allocated resources and respond to new call setup requests.

 - Network decides whether to admit or deny a new call setup request.